Dinosaur (Kesha song)

-"Dinosaur" (stylized as "D.I.N.O.$.A.U.R.") is a song by American recording artist and songwriter Kesha, taken from her debut studio album Animal (2010).
-The song was written by Kesha in collaboration with Max Martin and Shellback; the latter two also produced the song, while all three are responsible for the instrumentation.
-The song's conception stems from an encounter Kesha had with an older man that had been hitting on her, which she compared to a prehistoric dinosaur.
-The lyrics discuss an older man that is attempting to hit on a younger female, which is ultimately rejected.
+"Dinosaur" (stylized as "D.I.N.O.$.A.U.R.") is a song by American singer Kesha from her debut studio album, Animal (2010).
+Kesha wrote it in collaboration with Max Martin and Shellback; the latter two also produced the song, while all three are responsible for the instrumentation.
+The song's conception stems from an encounter Kesha had with an older man who had been hitting on her, which she compared to a prehistoric dinosaur.
+The lyrics discuss an older man who attempts to hit on a younger woman, who ultimately rejects him.
 The song received generally negative reviews from music critics.

 Writing and inspiration

 Max Martin (pictured) co-wrote the song.

 "Dinosaur" is a song written by Kesha Sebert, in collaboration with Max Martin, Shellback; the latter two are responsible for the song's production.
 The song's lyrics and conception use a metaphor, comparing an older man to a prehistoric, carnivorous dinosaur.
 All three composers were responsible for providing the song's instruments.
 The song's recording was commenced at Maratone Studios, in Stockholm, Sweden, by Martin and Shellback.
 While being interviewed by Rolling Stone, Kesha was asked about her writing technique and how her songs come to fruition, which she explained using "Dinosaur" as an example.
 The singer explained that the song's conception was auto-biographical and that it stemmed from a previous experience she had when an older man had been hitting on her, which she elaborated on: "I just write about what I live — literally, my entire record is totally autobiographical, because I think there's a great pop song in anything and everything, any situation.
 There's a song called 'Dinosaur' about this old guy who was hitting on me, and his toupee was kind of falling off, and I was like, 'Oh my God, you're so old, you're prehistoric, you're like a dinosaur.
 D-I-N-O-S-A-you are a dinosaur.'"